alban-read/M1-MICRO-FORTH/M1MicroForth.md

 - The assembler code can call into C code and does so for a few functions.

-- This is necessary otherwise we would be restricted to system calls only which would be limiting even in the terminal.
+- This is necessary otherwise using only system calls would be limiting even in the terminal.

-- You can add C functions to addons.c and call them from the assembler code.
+- You can add C functions to addons.c and call them from your assembler code.